givikuna/FantasySimulation/README.md

 # FantasySimulation
-A project to attempt to fully simluate a LOTR-like fantasy world
+A project to attempt to fully simulate a LOTR-like fantasy world